Shanko-26/mesaic/AI_INTEGRATION_ROADMAP.md

 The engine uses Pydantic models to ensure type safety and proper validation of the AI's output.

+### Enhanced Error Handling and User Guidance

+The system now provides improved handling of incomplete queries through:

+1. **Specialized Error Detection**:
+   - Identifies specific types of incomplete queries (filter operations, binary operations, unary operations)
+   - Extracts mentioned signals from queries to provide context-aware responses
+   - Detects operation types even when JSON parsing fails

+2. **Operation-Specific Guidance**:
+   - Provides tailored guidance for different operation types:
+     - Filter operations: Asks for filter type and cutoff frequency
+     - Binary operations (add, subtract, etc.): Asks for the two signals to operate on
+     - Scale operations: Asks for the scaling factor
+     - Derivative operations: Asks for the order of the derivative

+3. **Improved User Experience**:
+   - Offers clear examples of how to formulate complete queries
+   - References signals mentioned in the query in examples
+   - Organizes suggestions into categories (Data Analysis, Signal Processing, Interactive Analysis)
+   - Uses formatting to improve readability of guidance messages

+4. **Robust Fallback Mechanisms**:
+   - Implements multiple layers of fallback parsing for handling JSON errors
+   - Extracts partial information from failed queries to provide relevant guidance
+   - Maintains context even when the primary parsing method fails

 ### Frontend Integration

 The frontend integration consists of: